-Can I earn a doctoral degree in Film Studies at the University of Pittsburgh?
+Can I earn a doctoral degree in Film and Media Studies at the University of Pittsburgh?

 Yes.
-You can earn a PhD in Film Studies in conjunction with one of six associated departments.
-When you graduate, your transcript will read: PhD in Film Studies with an “Area of Concentration” in the department you select.
+You can earn a PhD in Film and Media Studies in conjunction with one of five associated departments.
+When you graduate, your transcript will read: PhD in Film and Media Studies with an “Area of Concentration” in the department you select.

-Can I earn a master’s degree in Film Studies at the University of Pittsburgh?
+Can I earn a master’s degree in Film and Media Studies at the University of Pittsburgh?

-You cannot apply for a stand-alone MA in Film Studies.
-If you are a PhD student in Film Studies and do not complete the degree, it is possible you will be eligible for a Terminal MA in Film Studies.
+You cannot apply for a stand-alone MA in Film and Media Studies.
+If you are a PhD student in Film and Media Studies and do not complete the degree, it is possible you will be eligible for a Terminal MA in Film and Media Studies.

-What is a master’s or doctoral certificate in Film Studies?
+What is a master’s or doctoral certificate in Film and Media Studies?
 How does it relate to one’s departmental status?

-Certificates (at both the MA and PhD level) can be earned in film studies.
-They are granted by the interdisciplinary Film Studies Program and are supplemental to your degree from a particular department.
+Certificates (at both the MA and PhD level) can be earned in Film and Media Studies.
+They are granted by the interdisciplinary Film and Media Studies Program and are supplemental to your degree from a particular department.

-If I complete a Certificate in Film Studies, will my transcript indicate a specialization in film studies?
+If I complete a Certificate in Film and Media Studies, will my transcript indicate a specialization in film studies?

-Your transcript will list a Certificate in Film Studies (MA or PhD).
+Your transcript will list a Certificate in Film and Media Studies (MA or PhD).

 If I enroll in one graduate department at the University, will I be able to take film studies courses in other departments?

-Can I ever enroll as a graduate student in an undergraduate film studies course?
+Can I ever enroll as a graduate student in an undergraduate Film and Media Studies course?

 Some departments allow graduate students to take a very limited number of undergraduate courses for graduate credit, often with the requirement that they do additional work for the course (in consultation with their professor).
 Consult your department’s Director of Graduate Studies.